GikitSRC/LTC-Verifier/README.md

-# LTC-Verifier
+# Litecoin Payment Verification

-This is a Litecoin Payment Verification Gateway I made because I was hired to do so...
+I only made this Payment Gateway for fun!
+This project contains no security features, but something I made for fun while I was bored...